Going away from your home

 Getting a house sitter

 You can arrange for a friend, relative or neighbour to housesit while you’re away.
-However, if they move into your house, you should add them to the household and have their rent assessed accordingly.
+However, if they move into your home, you must tell us so we can add them to the household and have their income assessed accordingly.

 You must also provide evidence of their income if they move in.